Creator-Art-Life/ai-site-generator/DEVELOPMENT.md

-#AI generated this instruction
+# AI generated this instruction

 Sure!
 Here’s a detailed step-by-step instruction for setting up and deploying a project with Convex and other necessary configurations to Vercel.
 It will also cover how to configure `.env` variables and set up the environment.

 ---

-# Setup and Deployment Guide for Convex Project
+# Setup and Deployment Guide for AI Site Generator Project

 This guide will walk you through the steps to set up a project using Convex, configure environment variables, and deploy it to Vercel.
 The guide assumes the project is already created, and you are now focusing on configurations and deployment.